Mehdierli/ProgrammingNotes/Angular.md

 * Event Binding
     + In Angular 8, event binding is used to handle the events raised from the DOM like button click, mouse move etc. When the DOM event happens (eg. click, change, keyup), it calls the specified method in the component.
 In the following example, the cookBacon() method from the component is called when the button is clicked:
 * two way binding
-    + We have seen that in one-way data binding any change in the template (view) were not be reflected in the component TypeScript code.
-To resolve this problem, Angular provides two-way data binding.
-    + In two-way databinding, automatic synchronization of data happens between the Model and the View.
-Here, change is reflected in both components.
-Whenever you make changes in the Model, it will be reflected in the View and when you make changes in View, it will be reflected in Model.
+    + In two-way data binding, automatic synchronization of data happens between the Model and the View.
+When you make changes in the Model, it will be reflected in the View and when you make changes in View, it will be reflected in Model.
+    + In two way data binding, property binding and event binding are combined together.
     + This happens immediately and automatically, ensures that the HTML template and the TypeScript code are updated at all times.
-    + In two way data binding, property binding and event binding are combined together.
     + [(ngModel)] = "[property of your component]"
     + Note: For two way data binding, we have to enable the ngModel directive.
 It depends upon FormsModule in angular/forms package, so we have to add FormsModule in imports[] array in the AppModule.